-- At TTUHSC - through joint, cooperative, or consortia arrangements through instruction offered by the participating institutions.
+- At TTUHSC - In the case of those programs offered through joint, cooperative, or consortia arrangements through instruction offered by the participating institutions.

-The semester credit hour is the unit of measure for credit purposes.
+Semester Credit Hours and Course Loads The semester credit hour is the unit of measure for credit purposes.
 Didactic (lecture) hours are measured on a one-toone basis; clinical hours are measured on a one-to-three basis for nursing education and informatics tracks; clinical hours are measured on a one-to-four basis for the nursing administration track.
 For nurse practitioner and nurse midwifery clinical courses, clinical hours are measured on a one-to-3.5 basis.
 Approximately two hours in preparation for each hour of lecture/ didactic and an appropriate amount of time for preparation for clinical activities are required.
 The number of semester credit hours a student may carry (course load) is regulated by the applicable Graduate Department Chair.
 In determining this load, the applicable Graduate Department Chair takes into account the quality of prior scholastic work performed and the types of courses involved.
 A student enrolled in nine (9) or more credit hour in the Fall or Spring semester and six (6) or more credit hours in the Summer semester is considered full-time.

-- Upon initial enrollment into the TTUHSC Graduate Programs, each student is provided with a degree plan, individualized according to his/her program of study and part-time or full-time enrollment status.
+• Upon initial enrollment into the TTUHSC Graduate Programs, each student is provided with a degree plan, individualized according to his/her program of study and part-time or fulltime enrollment status.
 The student's individual needs and circumstances (i.e., part-time or full-time enrollment, transfer courses, etc.) are considered when developing the degree plan.

-- The applicable Graduate Department Chair for the program in which the student is enrolled is responsible for approving the degree plan.

-- The applicable Graduate Department

-Chair or designee reviews the initial

-degree plan with the student upon

-enrollment in the Graduate Program.

-The student signs the degree plan to

-indicate his/her agreement with the plan

-and is provided with a signed copy of the

-plan.

-- Students are responsible for notifying the applicable Graduate Program office anytime they deviate from the degree plan (i.e., withdraw from a course; fail to register for a course, etc.).

-- During orientation to the applicable Graduate Program, students are advised about the requirements for their specific track or major and their responsibility to (a) be knowledgeable about their degree requirements; (b) notify the applicable Graduate Program office if they deviate from their degree plan; and (c) meet degree requirements for graduation.

-The degree plan serves as the student's guide for course registration each semester.
+- The applicable Graduate Department Chair for the program in which the student is enrolled is responsible for approving the degree plan. - Students are responsible for notifying the applicable Graduate Program office anytime they deviate from the degree plan (i.e., withdraw from a course; fail to register for a course, etc.). - During orientation to the applicable Graduate Program, students are advised about the requirements for their specific track or major and their responsibility to (a) be knowledgeable about their degree requirements; (b) notify the applicable Graduate Program office if they deviate from their degree plan; and (c) meet degree requirements for graduation. - The degree plan serves as the student's guide for course registration each semester.

-Interprofessional Education Requirement All TTUHSC students, regardless of school affiliation, will be required to complete a non-credit, online course in interprofessional education.
-MSN students complete a non-credit, online course in interprofessional education.
+Interprofessional Education Requirement

+All TTUHSC students, regardless of school affiliation, will be required to complete a non-credit, online course in interprofessional education.
 MSN students are required to complete the online course in the first semester of enrollment.